-The NLJWS is also being updated throughout to take account of new legislative and other developments to include updated data and statistics and this revised NLJWS has been prepared for public consultation along with this SEA Environmental Report.
+The NLJWS is also being updated throughout to take account of new legislative and other developments to include updated data and statistics and this revised NLJWS was subject to public consultation along with this SEA Environmental Report.
 Section 5 provides further information on proposed amendments to the Implementation Actions within the NLJWS resulting from this review.